If you’ve been struggling to find clear information on how to use CBD oil, the tips in this guide will help you find the most effective ways.

-Taking 1500mg of CBD means clearing a big bottle of CBD oil in a single use.
-CBD oil is not meant to be taken in that way, usually, you drop only 5-10 drops of CBD oil under your tongue, never will anyone recommend finishing a big bottle of CBD oil in a single gulp.
+Taking 1500mg of CBD means clearing a big bottle of CBD oil in a gulp.
+It's not meant to be taken in that way, usually, you drop 10-20 drops of CBD oil under your tongue.
+No one will ever recommend finishing a big bottle in a single gulp.

 CBD Dose for Epilepsy

-Important to note here is that the patients in this study used purified CBD or CBD Isolate.
-A recent study that looked at the differences in effects and doses between epilepsy patients that used CBD-rich Cannabis extracts vs. purified CBD products, found that CBD-rich Cannabis extracts not only were more effective in treating epilepsy symptoms …
+Important to note here is that the patients in this study used purified CBD. sometimes called ‘Isolate'.
+A recent study that looked at the differences in effects and doses between epilepsy patients that used CBD-rich Cannabis extract vs. purified CBD products (3), found that CBD-rich Cannabis extract not only was more effective in treating epilepsy symptoms …

 CBD Dose for Psychosis